-No bake lemon mousse tart is a delightfully bright dessert!
+Lemon Mousse Tart is a delightfully bright, no bake dessert!
 Lemon mousse filling nestled in a pretzel crust, topped with fresh berries.
 The perfect balance of sweet, salty, creamy, and crunchy.
-This post is sponsored by the United Dairy Industry of Michigan.
+Thank you United Dairy Industry of Michigan for sponsoring this post.
 All thoughts are my own.

 We’re a little crazy about our summer berries around here.
 Normally we take our time visiting our favorite farmers and picking the fruits of their labors.

 Fruits of the farmers’ labors.
 See what I did there?

 We pick until our buckets are brimming with fresh berries, and then promptly come home and eat way more berries than anyone has a right to consume in a twenty four hour period.
 The next day, we start the process of freezing berries for the long haul, and making ridiculous quantities of jam.

 When we’re (read: I am) sick of processing the berries–usually in the wee hours of the morning–I toss the remainders into a huge bowl and do my best Scarlet O’Hara impression, “I can’t think about that right now.
 If I do, I’ll go crazy.
 I’ll think about that tomorrow.”